2025 French Open – Men's singles final: Background

 Heading into the match, Sinner and Alcaraz were the top two-ranked players in the world.
 They had collectively won the previous five majors, and were each undefeated in career major finals (Alcaraz at 4–0 and Sinner at 3–0).
-This was their twelfth career meeting, but first in a major final.
+This was their twelfth career meeting, but their first in a major final.
 Alcaraz led their head-to-head 7–4, having won their four most recent encounters, the last at the 2025 Italian Open final.
 Alcaraz was also the defending champion at Roland-Garros and the leading clay-court player of the season, after titles at the Monte-Carlo and Rome Masters events.
-Conversely, Sinner, who was on a 20-match winning streak at majors, having won the preceding US Open and Australian Open titles, was playing only his second event following a three-month suspension, after reaching a case resolution agreement with the World Anti-Doping Agency.
+Conversely, Sinner was on a 20-match winning streak at majors, having won the preceding US Open and Australian Open titles, but was playing only his second event following a three-month suspension, after reaching a case resolution agreement with the World Anti-Doping Agency.
 Sinner's career-best finish at the French Open was a semifinal appearance the previous year, where he lost to Alcaraz in five sets.

 Sinner reached the final without dropping a set, while Alcaraz played four four-set matches en route.
 Sinner held superior statistics if the match was shorter; Alcaraz, on the other hand, possessed a better record if the match became lengthy, with a 12–1 career record in fifth sets compared to Sinner's 0–6 record in matches lasting over three hours and 50 minutes.

-Heading into the final, Sinner was seeking to win his first French Open title and achieve the third leg of potentials career Grand Slam and non-calendar Grand Slam, and to become the first man since Rafael Nadal at the 2020 French Open to win a major without dropping a set.
+Heading into the final, Sinner was seeking to win his first French Open title and achieve the third leg of a potential career Grand Slam and non-calendar Grand Slam, and to become the first man since Rafael Nadal at the 2020 French Open to win a major without dropping a set.
 Alcaraz was seeking to be the first man to defend a French Open title since Nadal in 2020, and to become the third-youngest man in the Open Era to win a fifth major title.
 Both were vying to keep their undefeated records in major finals.